keshuw95/SIGFormer/README.md

-#  🚀SIGFormer: Spatial-Temporal Inductive Graph Transformer
+#  🚀SIGFormer🚀: Spatial-Temporal Inductive Graph Transformer

 `SIGFormer` is a deep learning model for spatio-temporal forecasting and imputation in transportation networks.
 By leveraging sparse sensor data—such as that collected from fixed sensors, drones, and mobile vehicles—`SIGFormer`reconstructs missing traffic information with high accuracy.